Walk to Defeat ALS

 Falmouth Road Race

 Interested in snagging a bib for the renowned Falmouth Road Race?
-New for 2021, The ALS Association Massachusetts Chapter is currently accepting applications for the 2021 ASICS Falmouth Road Race on August 15, 2021.
-Our 2021 Falmouth team will be made up of 15 runners.
-Our top 4 fundraisers will be granted the opportunity to run the race in person and the remaining 11 runners will participate virtually.
+New for 2022, The ALS Association Massachusetts Chapter is currently accepting applications for the 2022 ASICS Falmouth Road Race on August 21, 2022.
+Our 2022 Falmouth team will be made up of 15 runners.

 Interested in running the prestigious Boston Marathon?
 Each year, our marathon team raises essential funds for our chapter so we can continue our mission.
 After last year’s unprecedented virtual Boston Marathon, the John Hancock Non Profit Program has graciously welcomed Team Challenge back with slots for SIX runners who will all be able to run the iconic 26.2 mile race LIVE and IN PERSON!